orac/hoxo/README.md

 anyone is curious.
 Please don't use it as a teaching aid as it is quite obviously newbie code.

+Compile the code with `ghc hoxo.hs`, or use ghci to `:load` it if you want more of a play around.
+I didn't think it was worth providing a build-system for a one-file project.

 ## The model

 I decided to model the board as a list of lists.
 Each element is a tri-state